 The Department of Political Science at The University of Akron offers a B.A. in Political Science, a B.S. in Political Science/Criminal Justice, a Master's in Political Science/Security Studies, a Master's in Applied Politics (MAP), a Master's in Political Science, and a MAP/JD degree that are all geared to maximize student success.

 Where our graduates work

 Political campaigns, Congressional offices, the intelligence community, data science, survey research, behavorial science, corporate research and marketing, the State Department, the FBI, police departments, political consultancies, academia, think tanks, military leadership and more.

 Olin Hall houses the Department of Political Science and the Ray C. Bliss Institute of Applied Politics.

 Akron, OH 44325-1904

-We live in a world, where security issues often dominate the national policy agenda.
-In response to the growing need for national security professionals, the Department of Political Science at the University of Akron now offers the Master of Arts Degree in Political Science-Security Studies Track.
+We live in a world where security issues often dominate the national policy agenda.
+In response to the growing need for national security professionals, the Department of Political Science at The University of Akron now offers the Master of Arts Degree in Political Science-Security Studies Track.
 This course of study is intended to prepare professionals in the world of national security occupations.
-Please check out this information on the Security Studies track
+Learn more about Security Studies track.